Bound book scanning: essential information you need to know

-Like all our services, we can offer clients a range of digital files suiting to their need.
+Like all our services, we can offer clients a range of digital files suiting their needs.

 Once the digital files are ready, they can be delivered to clients in a number of ways.

-As books are more commonly delivered back to their owners after the scanning process is complete, the scans are often accompanied by the books in hard-drives, usb devices, or CDs.
+As books are more commonly delivered back to their owners after the scanning process is complete, the scans are often accompanied by the books on hard drives, USB devices, or CDs.